lgrammer/annexcss/README.md

 }
 ```

 In regards to browser compatibility AnnexCSS focuses entirely on webkit.
-This covers the vast majority of users.
 Postcss with autoprefixer can assist you if you need to expand cross-compatibility.
 Classes typically look like this:

 ```CSS
 @-webkit-keyframes fadeIn {